 We expect opportunities to provide loans in the cannabis market to rise due to states' continued legalization of cannabis and the growth of state cannabis programs.
-We believe we are well positioned to become a strong financing source of choice for cannabis industry operators due to the following factors:
+We believe we are well positioned to continue as a strong financing source of choice for cannabis industry operators due to the following factors:

-Leading loan origination platform in high-growth market with extensive barriers to entry: Through AFC's size and scale of operations, as well as our incumbency and institutional infrastructure, we believe we are well positioned to become a strong financing source of choice for cannabis companies.
-Currently, we are able to take advantage of the capital supply/demand imbalance to further our intention to generate strong risk-adjusted returns by providing operators debt capital.
+Leading loan origination platform in high-growth market with extensive barriers to entry: Through our size and scale of operations, as well as our incumbency and institutional infrastructure, we are able to take advantage of the capital supply/demand imbalance to further our intention to generate strong risk-adjusted returns by providing operators debt capital.
 Additionally, as states continue to legalize cannabis, the demand for capital to fund operations should increase and we believe we will be positioned to continue funding these borrowers both as an investment lender and institutional capital provider to an expanding universe of operators.

-Compelling risk-adjusted returns vs. other real estate property types: We seek to obtain strong risk-adjusted YTM IRR with average annual gross cash returns on our loans within the range of 12% to 20% through coupons, OID, prepayment or exit fees, and other fees.
-Our Manager expects to earn Outside Fees resulting from the investment advisory services and general management services rendered by it to us under our Management Agreement and, upon consummation of this offering, 50% of any Outside Fees, including any agency fees relating to our loans, but excluding the Incentive Compensation and any diligence fees paid to and earned by the Manager and paid by third parties in connection with the Manager's due diligence of potential loans will reduce the Base Management Fees paid by us to our Manager.
-As a result of such reduction, we will be credited by our Manager with the value of such fees to our investors' returns.
+Compelling risk-adjusted returns vs. other real estate property types: We seek to obtain strong risk-adjusted YTM with targeted annual gross yields on our loans within the range of 12% to 20% through coupons, OID, prepayment or exit fees, and other fees.
+Our Manager expects to earn Outside Fees resulting from the investment advisory services and general management services rendered by it to us under our Management Agreement and, 50% of any Outside Fees, including any agency fees relating to our loans, but excluding the Incentive Compensation and any diligence fees paid to and earned by our Manager and paid by third parties in connection with our Manager's due diligence of potential loans reduce the Base Management Fees paid by us to our Manager.
+As a result of such reduction, we are credited by our Manager with the value of such fees to our investors' returns.

 Experienced Management Team: Our Manager administers our business activities and day-to-day operations subject to the overall supervision of our Board.
-Our Manager's team is comprised of leading professionals with extensive and diverse expertise and significant financing industry experience.
+Our Manager's team is comprised over 20 leading professionals with extensive and diverse expertise and significant financing industry experience.
 We believe that the length and breadth of this team's financing experience and their ability to source and execute a wide variety of loans is one of our significant competitive advantages.

-Strong Underlying Collateral: Our loans are primarily secured by real property and certain personal property, including licenses, equipment and other assets to the extent permitted by applicable laws and the regulations governing our borrowers.
-As of February 15, 2021, our portfolio of loans had real estate collateral coverage of approximately 1.22 times our aggregate funded principal amount of such loans.
-Some of our targeted borrowers have their equity securities listed for public trading on the CSE or OTC.
+Underlying Collateral: Our loans are primarily secured by real property and certain personal property, including by the value associated with licenses, equipment and other assets to the extent permitted by applicable laws, and the regulations governing our borrowers and our intention to qualify as a REIT.
+As of November 1, 2021, our portfolio of loans had weighted average real estate collateral coverage of approximately 1.2 times our aggregate committed principal amount of such loans.
+Our real estate collateral coverage for each of our loans was measured at the time of underwriting and based on various sources of data available at such time.
+Some of our borrowers have their equity securities listed for public trading on the CSE or OTC.